lohbe/kustomize-wavefront-proxy/README.md

 `overlays/memory-limit/` - overlays, or "inherits" `base/` and limits memory use of Wavefront proxy by adjusting Java heap size and patching the K8s [container](https://docs.wavefront.com/proxies_configuring.html#configuring-a-proxy-in-a-container) resource limits.

+`overlays/tcpdump-sidecar` - injects a tcpdump sidecar to the wavefront proxy pod for troubleshooting.

 * Add your own `WAVEFRONT_TOKEN` and `WAVEFRONT_URL` credentials to `base/kustomization.yaml`

 * To preview the generated manifest, run in `base/` or `memory-limit/` directory: